ataylor89/assembly/helloworld/README.md

 ---- | ----------
 Directive | An instruction for the assembler (e.g. .global, .balign, .text, .data) Symbol | A variable that has a value
-Label | A symbol that stores a memory address (e.g. main is a label and it correponds to a memory address) mov | The move instruction.
+Label | A symbol that stores a memory address (e.g. main is a label and it corresponds to a memory address) mov | The move instruction.
 It moves a value into a register. adr | The address instruction.
 It moves an address into a register. svc | Supervised call (or syscall).
 A system call is an operating system procedure, like write or exit.